szakeetm/mySTLviewer/README.md

 - **SDL3**: Window management and input handling
 - **glad**: OpenGL function loader
 - **glm**: OpenGL Mathematics library for matrix operations
+- **nativefiledialog-extended (nfd)**: Native file open dialog on all platforms
+- **OpenMP (optional)**: Speeds up pivot picking by parallelizing the nearest-vertex search
+    - On macOS with AppleClang, install `libomp` via Homebrew; the build auto-detects and links it.

 ## Technical Details